lucaong/minisearch/README.md

 ### Tokenization

-By default, documents are tokenized by splitting on non-alphanumeric characters (accented characters and other diacritics are considered alphanumeric).
+By default, documents are tokenized by splitting on non-alphanumeric characters (accented characters, diacritics, and non-latin scripts are properly handled).
 The tokenization logic can be easily changed by passing a custom tokenizer function as the `tokenize` option:

 ```javascript
 // Tokenize splitting by hyphen